 Figure 1.
-Undergraduate intern learns to mount plant specimens in the Herbarium at Rancho Santa Ana Botanic Garden.
+Undergraduate intern learns to mount plant specimens in the Herbarius at Rancho Santa Ana Botanic Garden.

-Preventive conservation and material science Comparison of two lid types for museum fluid collections
+Comparison of two lid types for museum fluid collections

-Kirsten E. Nicholson\ Lillian Hendricks
+Kirsten E. Nicholson 1 Lillian Hendricks1

-- 1 Museum of Cultural and Natural History at Central Michigan University, Mt.
-Pleasant, 48858, USA - \ kirsten.nicholson@cmich.edu registrar: Saving our documents for the future
+- Museum of Cultural and Natural History at Central Michigan University, Mt.
+Pleasant, 48858, USA - kirsten.nicholson@cmich.edu

+Digitization in the office of the registrar: Saving our documents for the future